2024 Tennessee Senate election: District 6

 The 6th Senate district includes a large portion of Knox County.
 It covers southern and western portions of Knoxville, Seymour, and Strawberry Plains.
 The district had been represented by Becky Duncan Massey.

+Republican Becky Duncan Massey easily won re-election and outperformed U.S. Representative Tim Burchett in many precincts within her district.
+While Burchett recorded the strongest showing of any Republican in Knox County during the 2024 federal races, Massey exceeded his performance in the part of Knox County that fall within her district.